-If you’re looking for some games and activities to help your students out with subject object pronouns, then you’re in the right place.
+If you’re looking for some games and activities to help your students out with subject-object pronouns, then you’re in the right place.
 Keep on reading for all the details you need to know, along with worksheets, lesson plans and more.
 They are a key component of ESL parts of speech.

 ESL Pronouns (Subjects and Objects) Games and Activities: Top 15

 If you’re looking for some of the best ESL activities and games for subject/object pronouns, then keep on reading!
 Here are our top 15 picks for your English classes.

 #1: Write a Paragraph about Someone Using Subject and Object Pronouns